will-hanlen/website/pages/ramblings/an_ode_to_hairy_footers.md

 Those are the links I really want.

-The one-off, wacky links that don't fit with the rest of the blog.

 A link to a list of books you recommend?
 Yes please.

-A link subtly evangelizing good web design and selfdogfooding?
+A link subtly evangelizing [good web design](https://brutalist-web.design/) or [selfdogfood](https://indieweb.org/selfdogfood)?
 I love it.

-A link to your other projects?
+A link to your [other projects](https://liveineverynow.com)?
 I will click.

-A link explaining that your site was generated from within Org-mode?
+A link explaining that your site was generated from within [Org-mode](https://orgmode.org/)?
 Of course.

-A link to a random meme that explains the bizzare title of your site?
-Indeed.
+Keep them coming.